openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 - Object Detection (SSD, YOLO): Draws bounding boxes around multiple types of objects in an image
 - Custom: Often based on SSD

-Options to find a model suitable for the OpenVINO™ toolkit:
+Options to find a model suitable for OpenVINO toolkit:

-- Download public or Intel pre-trained models from the [Open Model Zoo](https://github.com/openvinotoolkit/open_model_zoo) using the [Model Downloader tool](@ref omz_tools_downloader)
+- Download public or Intel pre-trained models from [Open Model Zoo](@ref model_zoo) using [Model Downloader tool](@ref omz_tools_downloader)
-- Download from GitHub*, Caffe* Zoo, TensorFlow* Zoo, etc.
+- Download from GitHub, Caffe Zoo, TensorFlow Zoo, etc.
 - Train your own model with machine learning tools

-This guide uses the OpenVINO™ Model Downloader to get pre-trained models.
+This guide uses OpenVINO Model Downloader to get pre-trained models.
 You can use one of the following commands to find a model (replace `<models_dir>` with the directory to download the model to and `<model_name>` with the name of the model):

 * List the models available in the downloader
   ``` sh